mrhdias/secutio/docs/index.md

 ### Properties

 Description of each of the properties allowed in the subtasks:
-- **selector**
+- **selector**: Returns a list of elements that match the specified group of selectors.
+The "remove" and "add" properties are applied to this list of elements;
-- **add**:
+- **remove**: Uses the list of document elements that match the specified CSS "selector" to remove attributes or properties of them before/after inserting the content into the target.
+If the property is empty "{}", remove the element itself.
+If the "remove" and "add" property is present in the subtask, the first one to be executed is "remove".
   - <ins>attribute</ins>
   - <ins>class</ins>
   - <ins>style</ins>
-- **remove**: Uses the list of document elements that match the specified CSS "selector" to remove them before/after inserting the content into the target.
-If the property is empty "{}", remove the element itself.
+- **add**: Uses the list of document elements that match the specified CSS "selector" to add attributes or modify them before/after inserting the content into the target.
   - <ins>attribute</ins>
   - <ins>class</ins>
   - <ins>style</ins>